 So what exactly is a pizza stone?

-Simply put, a pizza stone is a baking dish that allows you to add an extra crunch to your baked goods.
+Simply put, a pizza stone is a baking dish that lets you add an extra crunch to your baked goods.
 It is flat, round and ranges from ½ to 1 inch in thickness.
 You may also come across square or rectangular pizza stones, which are more commonly used for making flatbreads.

 Since pizza stones are made of natural materials, such as stone or ceramic, they have the ability to absorb moisture extremely well.
 Another special quality of a pizza stone is that heat spreads evenly across the surface.
 As a result, the pizza crust bakes to perfection, becoming golden brown and delightfully crisp in no time.